prithikasritharan/FAT-CIGAR/README.md

 ### BWA

 For alignments produced by the BWA mapper, the script must be run using the `linear` command.
 It takes an input BAM file with an MD tag present and outputs a BAM file containing the FAT-CIGAR string.
-As the script is reliant on BAM files that contain this MD tag, it must be used after running the samtools routine calmd as described in the Dependencies section above.
+As the script is reliant on BAM files that contain this MD tag, it must be used after running `samtools calmd` as described in the Tutorial section below.

 The script should be run with the following commands:
 ```python